Hadrian's Villa

+It is the most imposing and complex Roman villa known.
+The complex contains over 30 monumental and scenic buildings arranged on a series of artificial esplanades at different heights and surrounded by gardens decorated with water basins and nymphaea (fountains).
+The whole complex covers an area of at least a square kilometre, an area larger than the city of Pompeii.
+In addition to the villa's impressive layout, many of the buildings are considered masterpieces of Roman architecture, making use of striking curved shapes enabled by extensive use of concrete.
+They were ingenious for the complex symmetry of their ground plans and are considered unrivalled until the arrival of Baroque architecture in the 17th century, initiated by Borromini, who used Hadrian's Villa for inspiration.

+The site, much of which is still unexcavated, is owned by the Republic of Italy and has been managed since 2014 by the Polo Museale del Lazio.

 History

 The villa was constructed near Tibur (modern-day Tivoli) as a retreat from Rome for Emperor Hadrian during the second and third decades of the 2nd century AD.
 Hadrian is said to have disliked the palace on the Palatine Hill in Rome, leading to the construction of the retreat.
 It was traditional for the Roman emperor to have constructed a villa as a place to relax from everyday life.
 Previous emperors and Romans with wealth had also constructed villas (e.g. Villa of Trajan).
-Though emperors’ villas were supposed to be a place of rest and leisure, there is some evidence of Hadrian conducting official duty from the villa in the form of an inscription of an official letter sent from the villa in the summer of 125 AD.
+Though emperors' villas were supposed to be a place of rest and leisure, there is some evidence of Hadrian conducting official duty from the villa in the form of an inscription of an official letter sent from the villa in the summer of 125 AD.

 The picturesque landscape around Tibur had made the area a popular choice for villas and rural retreats.
 It was reputed to have been popular with people from the Spanish peninsula who were residents in the city of Rome.
-This may have contributed to Hadrian's choice of the property: although born in Rome, his parents came from Spain and he may have become familiar with the area during his early life.
+This may have contributed to Hadrian's choice of the property: as he was born in Italica, Spain.
 There may have also been a connection through his wife Vibia Sabina (83–136/137), who was the niece of the Emperor Trajan.
 Sabina's family held large land holdings and it is speculated the Tibur property may have been one of them.
 A villa from the Republican era formed the basis for Hadrian's establishment..
-Hadrian begun construction on the villa early into his career as emperor, though brick stamp evidence shows us that construction of the villa was ongoing.
+Hadrian began construction on the villa early in his career as emperor, though brick stamp evidence shows us that construction of the villa was ongoing.